cqcn1991/Wind-Speed-Analysis/readme.md

 3. jsmin
 https://github.com/tikitu/jsmin

-Just run
+Just run these in your command line to install them

     pip install seaborn
     pip install windrose
     pip install jsmin

-in your command line to install them

 ### 3. Download the current repo

-### 4. Start Jupyter Notebook, and open the `GMM.ipynb`
+### 4. Start Jupyter Notebook, open the `GMM.ipynb`, start playing with it

 If you have any question, you could post it at https://github.com/cqcn1991/Wind-Speed-Analysis/issues